MeshDigital/QMUSICSLSK/DOCS/RANKING_EXAMPLES.md

 # Phase 1: Intelligent Ranking - Scoring Examples

-This document shows concrete examples of how different files are scored by Antigravity's ranking system.
+This document shows concrete examples of how different files are scored by ORBIT's ranking system.

 ## Scoring Components